glasswalk3r/jenkins-translation-tool/README.md

 might be useful per see, but stills can hog down your computer if too many are required.

-The suggested workflow is to check with Git (`git status`) what changes are being proposed and follow up from there.

 ### Reviewed command line options

 Command line options are now are properly handled with parsing and validation.